Designing a Simple Small Cabin Interior

 The Importance of Outdoor Connection

-A cabin’s interior should foster a connection to the outdoors.
-Large windows and glass doors can provide expansive views of the landscape.
-Outdoor living spaces, such as a deck or patio, extend the living area and encourage time spent in nature.
-Simple, durable outdoor furniture allows for relaxation and enjoyment of the natural surroundings.
+A cabin’s interior should foster connection to the outdoors.
+Large windows and glass doors provide expansive views of the landscape.
+Outdoor living spaces like decks or patios extend the living area and encourage time spent in nature.
+Simple, durable outdoor furniture allows for relaxation and enjoyment of natural surroundings.

 - Large windows offer stunning views.